jmbost20/YouTransfer/README.md

 ## Preprocessing

 Once the transcripts are collected, preprocessing is performed to clean the text data.
-Preprocessing steps may include removing special characters, lowercasing, tokenization, and removing stopwords.
+Preprocessing steps include removing special characters, lowercasing, tokenization, and removing stopwords.
 These steps help in preparing the data for the AdversarialVAE model.

 ## AdversarialVAE Model